-Additionally, the implementation of the Independent Commission on Banking's recommendation to separate retail banking activities from wholesale and investment banking activities to be carried out by large banking groups operating in the UK by no later than 2019 could reduce the distinctiveness of the building society model, which the Issuer considers to be a competitive advantage.
-This may, in time, alter the business models of ring-fenced banks and may therefore alter adversely the competitive position of the Issuer and other mutual institutions.
+Additionally, the implementation of the Independent Commission on Banking's recommendation to separate retail banking activities from wholesale and investment banking activities was carried out by large banking groups operating in the UK in 2019; this could reduce the distinctiveness of the building society model, which the Issuer considers to be a competitive advantage.
+The Issuer is not currently subject to the ring-fencing requirements but this framework is likely to alter the business models of ring-fenced banks and may therefore alter adversely the competitive position of the Issuer and other mutual institutions.